-The LM3S612 PWM module consists of one PWM generator block and a control block.
-The PWM generator block contains one timer (16-bit down or up/down counter), two comparators, a PWM signal generator, a dead-band generator, and an interrupt/ADC-trigger selector.
+The LM3S815 PWM module consists of three PWM generator blocks and a control block.
+Each PWM generator block contains one timer (16-bit down or up/down counter), two comparators, a PWM signal generator, a dead-band generator, and an interrupt/ADC-trigger selector.
 The control block determines the polarity of the PWM signals, and which signals are passed through to the pins.

-The PWM generator block produces two PWM signals that can either be independent signals (other than being based on the same timer and therefore having the same frequency) or a single pair of complementary signals with dead-band delays inserted.
-The output of the PWM generation block is managed by the output control block before being passed to the device pins.
+Each PWM generator block produces two PWM signals that can either be independent signals (other than being based on the same timer and therefore having the same frequency) or a single pair of complementary signals with dead-band delays inserted.
+The output of the PWM generation blocks are managed by the output control block before being passed to the device pins.

-The LM3S612 PWM module provides a great deal of flexibility.
+The LM3S815 PWM module provides a great deal of flexibility.
 It can generate simple PWM signals, such as those required by a simple charge pump.
 It can also generate paired PWM signals with dead-band delays, such as those required by a half-H bridge driver.
+It can also generate the full six channels of gate controls required by a 3-Phase inverter bridge.

 Figure 16-1 provides a block diagram of a Stellaris PWM module.
-The LM3S612 controller contains one generator block (PWM0) and generates two independent PWM signals or one paired PWM signal with dead-band delays inserted.
+The LM3S815 controller contains three generator blocks (PWM0, PWM1, and PWM2) and generates six independent PWM signals or three paired PWM signals with dead-band delays inserted.